-- 28. Supervisors may encounter challenges obtaining information, such as resistance from an insurer in providing adequate information in a timely manner or complaints about overly burdensome information requests.
-However, the supervisor needs to have relevant and timely information to proactively identify potential corporate governance-related issues and to carry out proactive supervision. - 29.
-Supervisors should be able and willing to gather both quantitative and qualitative information from different sources on the corporate governance-related issues facing the insurer and the insurer's ability to address them. - 30.
-Supervisors should consider a range of approaches to gathering relevant information in order to facilitate the early identification of corporate governance-related problems that require proactive supervisory steps, such as the following: - Information gathered from the insurer itself, including its reports and meetings with the insurer; - Thematic reviews and analysis.
+27. The supervisor needs to have relevant and timely information to proactively identify potential corporate governance-related issues and to carry out proactive supervision.

+28. Supervisors should be able and willing to gather both quantitative and qualitative information from different sources on the corporate governance-related issues facing the insurer and the insurer's ability to address them.

+29. Supervisors should consider a range of approaches to gathering relevant information in order to facilitate the early identification of corporate governance-related problems that require proactive supervisory steps, such as the following:

+- Information gathered from the insurer itself, including its reports and meetings; - Thematic reviews and analysis.
 These may help identify potential outliers which, in turn, may require further investigation by the supervisor.
-They may also help in the identification of emerging issues; - Obtaining information from other supervisors (e.g. within supervisory colleges, during bilateral meetings or through reports from on-site inspections); - Market-wide reports such as analysis of the industry and by rating agencies as well as other market intelligence; - Consumer or whistle-blowing complaints.
-These may provide insights into possible corporate governance issues in the insurer as well as possible misconduct; and - Meetings between the supervisors and external and internal auditors.
-These may highlight the potential lapses in the insurer's control environment and point to weaknesses in corporate governance. - 31.
-When gathering and assessing corporate governance-related issues, supervisors should consider the following: - How to evaluate the corporate culture within the insurer, not only at the Board and Senior Management levels, but also within the business lines; - How to assess whether remuneration and other staff incentives align with the insurer's corporate governance values and with the insurer's strategic priorities set by the Board and Senior Management; and - How to assess whether the Board and Senior Management of the insurer exercise adequate oversight on the insurer's business practices including customer acquisition activities and differences in risks arising from various distribution methods and channels.
+They may also help in the identification of emerging issues; - Obtaining information from other supervisors (e.g. within supervisory colleges, during bilateral meetings or through reports from on-site inspections); - Market-wide reports such as analysis of the industry and by rating agencies as well as other market intelligence; - Consumer complaints (either directly to the supervisor or to an ombudsman) or whistleblowing complaints.
+Specific complaints and/or trends may provide insights into possible corporate governance issues in the insurer as well as possible misconduct; and - Meetings between the supervisors and external and internal auditors.
+These may highlight the potential lapses in the insurer's control environment and point to weaknesses in corporate governance.